microvm/microvm-spec/instruction-set.rst

 Intrinsic Function
 ==================

-Intrinsic functions are a mechanism so that we can extend the µVM IR without adding a new instruction or changing the grammar.
+Intrinsic functions are a mechanism so that the µVM IR can be extended without adding new instructions or changing the grammar.

 In µVM, intrinsic functions work just like regular instructions, but has a unified form: they take only value parameters, may have a normal destination